RyuNesC/RyuNes/README.md

 The core part of the code is written in C, although I use the file extensions hpp and cpp.

+My emulator has the following advantages:
+1. The code is more streamlined and clean.
+The entire kernel of the emulator is concentrated in the Nes folder, consisting of clean C language code, calling the C Library, without any other dependencies.
+2. The kernel's CPU simulation, PPU, and APU sections all provide API calls at the single-cycle level, making it very suitable for embedding into any platform.
+3. The entire kernel code is built in pure C, making it highly portable.

 I wrote this emulator mainly out of personal interest.
 From start to finish, I completed the initial version independently, including learning Nes hardware, programming, and debugging.
 A so-called completely independent development means that all the code in the kernel (Nes) is developed by myself without using any third-party libraries.
 This includes the core of the game: CPU instruction set, PPU graphics processing unit, and APU sound processing unit, as well as the Nes-specific mapper mechanism.
 The emulator's kernel can currently support most games, and many classic games can be played.